Do you know what you’re signing?

 Fixed-term

 You can agree on a fixed-term employment contract with your employer.
 The period you determine can be of any arbitrary length.
 The employment contract must include a start and end date.
 The employment relationship then automatically ends when the agreed period is over.
-You do not need to terminate it.
+Therefore, you do not need to terminate it.

 When is a permanent contract applicable?

-- You have a work-study agreement for a BBL course (vocational training pathway).
+• You have a work-study agreement for a BBL course (vocational training pathway).

-- You are a temporary agency worker and your contract includes a temporary agency clause.
+• You are a temporary agency worker and your contract includes a temporary agency clause.

-- You are an intern.
+• You are an intern.

 Check your employment contract